What Does Yes Team Stand For?

 YES Team serves the PWR Youth Ministry Vision (link), and more specifically, the youth community in the Pacific Northwest.
 That includes youth (high school aged youth, approximately ages 14-18), their youth group advisors / sponsors (adults over 25 engaged in youth ministry), DREs, and ministers.
 Basically, anyone and everyone involved in youth ministry in the PNW (Oregon, Washington, Alaska, Idaho, and British Columbia).

-Mali Gottfried - UU Fellowship of Corvallis (YES Team Chair - Congregational Connections)
+Mali Gottfried - UU Fellowship of Corvallis (YES Team Chair, 2nd year)

-Hannah Christison - UU Fellowship of Corvallis (Congregational Connections)
+Hannah Christison - UU Fellowship of Corvallis (YES Team Chair)